 I wrote a two-page letter at a job I once had.
 In it, I outlined the horrible things the company had done and how my bosses were incompetent.
 I emailed it to my bosses and Human Resources at 4:30 on a Friday, just before leaving work for the day.
 I never returned.

-I was once on the local news when I worked in a cemetery because someone was stealing grave decorations and our office was being interviewed.
+I also was once on the local news when I worked in a cemetery because someone was stealing grave decorations and our office was being interviewed.
 My 15 seconds of fame.
 Ha!

 Conclusion: Emily is really open about her feelings and the process she is going through while fighting Diffuse Astrocytoma.
 In addition, she shares her deepest thoughts with the world in the hope it will benefit others.
 Although I doubt she realises how helpful her blog posts really are to others.